"You Are The Spawn Of Satan": Abuse Victims Address Former USA Gymnastics Doctor In Court

-Dozens of women addressed former USA Gymnastics doctor Larry Nassar in court Wednesday, detailing the pain and aguish he caused when he sexually abused them as child athletes in his care.
+Dozens of women addressed former USA Gymnastics doctor Larry Nassar in court Wednesday, detailing the pain and anguish he caused when he sexually abused them as child athletes in his care.

 More than 140 women, including Olympic medalists, have accused Nassar of abuse and nearly 100 were scheduled to speak during his four-day sentencing hearing in Ingham County, Michigan.